-- Insufficient information in a request will delay review and likely result in denial of the request. - LGUs are encouraged to consult your Board Conservationist to verify whether or not your changes require a work plan revision or amendment.
+• Insufficient information in a request will delay review and likely result in denial of the request.

+• LGUs are encouraged to consult your Board Conservationist to verify whether or not your changes require a work plan revision or amendment.
 Budget and spending documentation must be in accordance with Administrative Procedures, Financial Record Keeping.
-Insufficient eLINK documentation of spending shifts or deviations from this procedure will delay grant payments, report approvals, and grant close-outs. - The thresholds for the examples given are based on historical observations and experience of BWSR staff and LGUs.
+Insufficient eLINK documentation of spending shifts or deviations from this procedure will delay grant payments, report approvals, and grant close-outs.